kuzzleio/kuzzle/README.md

 $ kuzzle start
 ```

-You can now access to the api with http://localhost:7512/api/.
+You can now access the api with http://localhost:7512/api/.
 If you want to change the port you can run

 ```bash
 $ kuzzle start --port 8082